"Notes on the Grameen Bank and

 Critics of the GB, and even some well-wishers, have questioned its long-run financial viability.

-In November 2001, after extensive back-and-forth email correspondence with Muhammad Yunus, Wall Street Journal (WSJ) reporters Daniel Pearl and Michael M. Phillips published a rather negative article on the GB titled "Grameen Bank, Which Pioneered Loans for the Poor, Has Hit a Repayment Snag."
+In November 2001, after extensive back-and-forth email correspondence with Muhammed Yunus, Wall Street Journal (WSJ) reporters Daniel Pearl and Michael M. Phillips published a rather negative article on the GB titled "Grameen Bank, Which Pioneered Loans for the Poor, Has Hit a Repayment Snag."

 Note: Pearl is the reporter who was kidnapped and killed by terrorists in Pakistan early in 2002.

-Yunus (December 2001) responded at some length to the criticisms laid out in the WSJ article.
+Yunus (January 2002) responded at some length to the criticisms laid out in the WSJ article.
 His reponse included an interesting exchange of email correspondence between himself and Pearl prior to the publication of the WSJ article.

 (a) Repayment Problems Hidden by Non-Standard Accounting Procedures?